 - “Data processor” is a legal entity “which processes personal data on behalf of the controller”.
 This definition includes many B2B vendors such as SaaS, hosting, IT maintenance, cloud or accounting service providers.

-Applicability of the GDPR to non-EU data controllers
+Applicability of the GDPR to non-EU companies

 For data controllers without any establishment in the EU, the GDPR directly applies to the processing of personal data of data subjects who are in the EU, where the processing activities are related to: